Montoneras: Evolution of weaponry and tactics

 In Santiago del Estero Province, the insurgent leader Juan Felipe Ibarra used a defense of a "scorched earth" policy.
 As the borders of the province were particularly difficult to control, each time the province was invaded, he let the enemies occupy the provincial capital.
 Then his forces deprived them of food and water, forcing the invaders to leave the province.

 From 1828 onward, some provinces started to have formal armies, especially Buenos Aires and, to a lesser extent, Córdoba.
 General José María Paz led the formal military of the latter province.
 After his fall, rural militias of Cordoba returned to their preferred montonera style of organization.

 Buenos Aires Province preferred to organize professional armies, limiting the action of rural militias to defense against the Indians.
 During the war against the Northern Coalition, the superiority of the Buenos Aires professional army decided the fight.
 They defeated the army of General Juan Lavalle, who tried to organize popular montoneras.

 During the period called the "National Organization", after the enactment of the 1853 Constitution of Argentina, the struggle between political groups was expressed in fighting between regular troops and montoneras.
 After the Battle of Pavón, the montoneras were more often defeated by the increasingly modern weapons and distance tactics of the line infantry.

 Ángel Vicente Peñaloza led the first war against the national government, and was defeated by the better training and equipment of the regular national cavalry.
 In these struggles, the superiority of the infantry always determined the results.
-The last of the federalist warlords, Ricardo López Jordán, was beaten repeatedly because the montaneras were superior.
+The last of the federalist warlords, Ricardo López Jordán, was beaten repeatedly because the montoneras were superior.
 The last Unitarian caudillo, the former President Bartolomé Mitre, was defeated by the superiority of the regular infantry against his montoneras.
 At that time, the word "montonera" was applied only to Federalists.
 The organization of troops who supported Mitre in 1874 was montonera.